ballerina-platform/module-ballerinax-hubspot.crm.object.lineitems/ballerina/Module.md

  If you don't have a developer account, register for a free Hubspot developer account.[(click here)](https://app.hubspot.com/signup-hubspot/developers?_ga=2.207749649.2047916093.1734412948-232493525.1734412948&step=landing_page)

-#### Step 02 (Optional) : Create a [Developer test account](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts):
+#### Step 02 (Optional) : Create a Developer test account:
-Within app developer accounts, you can create developer test accounts to test apps and integrations without affecting any real HubSpot data.
+Within app developer accounts, you can create [Developer test accounts](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) to test apps and integrations without affecting any real HubSpot data.

 Note: These accounts are only for development and testing purposes.
 In production you should not use Developer Test Accounts.